mittwald/cli/README.md

 ## `mw conversation list`

-Get all conversation the authenticated user has created or has access to.
+Get all conversations the authenticated user has created or has access to.

 ```
 USAGE